-- Think about sugar content.
+- Sugar content.
 Another shortcut to a kombucha drink that is palatable is to add extra sugar.
 While the natural fermentation process will “eat” up sugars, there is a limit, so make sure your kombucha doesn't have a heap of added sugar.
 (A good guide is no more than 2.5grams of sugar per 100mls.)

 3. Focus on the fermentation process